Spastic (word): Australia

 In Australian English, for some time, terms such as "spastic" and "crippled" were considered the proper words to describe persons with various disabilities and even appeared on traffic signs warning drivers of such persons near the road.
 More recently, these terms have fallen out of use and replaced with the more socially acceptable and generic "disabled".
-The word "spastic" became so negatively loaded that The Spastic Society of Victoria had to change their name to Scope.
+The word "spastic" became so negatively loaded that The Spastic Society of Victoria had to change its name to Scope.

-Product names including the term "spaz"
+Products using the term

-Multiple products in the United States have names including the word 'spaz'.
+Multiple products in the United States have names or content including the word 'spaz' or 'spastic'.

 Controversy arises if products are sold in the UK under the same name.
 In particular the manufacturers and importers of the Spazz wheelchair were criticised by the British charity Scope when they put the wheelchair on sale in the UK.
 Scope expressed a fear that such a brand would spur use of the word again as an insult.
 Such negative usage had declined since the 1980s.

-A caffeinated lip balm created by a police officer is called "SpazzStick."

 The Transformers Power Core Combiners line of robot toys was to include a character named "Spastic".
 Hasbro, the makers of Transformers, said that it would not release "Spastic" in the UK.
 This did not stop vocal British fans from alerting various news outlets, eventually resulting in the name being changed for all markets to the less-offensive "Over-Run".
 The online biography for another Transformer, Strafe, originally described him as "spastic", but was changed to "twitchy" when controversy erupted.

 On 29 June 2007, Ubisoft of France pulled one of their games called Mind Quiz: Your Brain Coach, for referring to players who did not perform well at the game as "Super Spastic".
 The company stated "As soon as we were made aware of the issue we stopped distribution of the product and are now working with retailers to pull the game off the market."
-One of the playable characters in the Jazz Jackrabbit series of games, a brother of the eponymous main character, is named "Spaz" (introduced in Jazz Jackrabbit 2).
-Similarly, Nintendo recalled Mario Party 8 in the UK after releasing a version containing the line "turn the train spastic" in its dialogue.
+One month later, Nintendo recalled Mario Party 8 because the term was used in in-game dialogue.